Finding a closed form for the boustrodephon pairing function

 Like the standard Cantor pairing function, the boustrodephon (Greek: “Ox plowing a field”) variant is monotonic and has a continuous embedding in the reals.
 It can be obtained by applying a nonlinear transformation to the original mapping, with the slope along each diagonal alternating between positive and negative values.

-First, we observe that the Cantor pairing function has a simple variant with the $x$ and $y$ axes swapped.
+First, we observe that the Cantor pairing function has a simple variant with the x and y axes swapped.
 Second, note that the sum of the values of any two coordinates alternates in parity along the diagonal, so we can use a linear combination of the original Cantor function and its mirror variant, with the proportion of each determined by a trigonometric indicator function.
 In this way, we can get a smooth and continuous real-valued extension of the Boustrodephon variant.

 In Python: